-The indenture trustee will invest funds in the collection account, the supplemental purchase account, the add-on consolidation loan account, the reserve account and the capitalized interest account in eligible investments as provided in the indenture.
-Eligible investments are generally limited to investments acceptable to the rating agencies as being consistent with the rating of the notes.
-Subject to some conditions, eligible investments may include debt instruments or other obligations (including asset-backed securities) issued by the depositor or its affiliates, other trusts originated by the depositor or its affiliates or third parties and repurchase obligations of such persons with respect to federally guaranteed student loans that are serviced by the servicer or an affiliate thereof.
-Eligible investments are limited to obligations or debt instruments that are expected to mature not later than the business day immediately preceding the next distribution date, or, with respect to the collection account only, the next monthly servicing fee payment date, to the extent of the primary servicing fee.
+The indenture trustee will invest funds in the collection account, the pre-funding account, the add-on consolidation loan account, the reserve account, any investment premium purchase account, any investment reserve account, any accumulation account, any supplemental interest account, the remarketing fee account and the capitalized interest account in eligible investments as provided in the indenture.
+Eligible investments are generally limited to investments acceptable to the rating agencies as being consistent with the ratings of the notes.
+Subject to some conditions, eligible investments may include debt instruments or other obligations (including asset-backed securities) issued by the depositor or its affiliates, other trusts originated by the depositor or its affiliates or third parties and repurchase obligations of those persons with respect to federally guaranteed student loans that are serviced by the servicer or an affiliate thereof.
+Eligible investments are limited to obligations or debt instruments that are expected to mature not later than the business day immediately preceding the next applicable distribution date, or, with respect to the collection account only, the next monthly servicing fee payment date, to the extent of the primary servicing fee; provided, however, that with respect to funds on deposit in any accumulation account, related eligible investments may mature no later than the business day immediately preceding the next reset date for the reset rate notes.